-Preamble 3
+Prea amble 2

-Section A - The board and its members.
-I. Role and responsibilities of the board
+Sect tion A - The board and its members 7

+I. Role and responsibilities of the board 7

 II.
-Size and composition of the board 8
+Size and composition of the board

 III.
-Role and profile of the chairman of the board 11
+Role and profile of the chairman of the board

 IV.
 Duties and conduct of board members 12

-V. Nomination of board members
+٧. Nomination of board members 14

 VI.
-Functioning of the board
+Functioning of the board 16

 VII.
-Board evaluation
+Board evaluation 18

-Section B - Internal Control
+Sect tion B - Internal Controls

-I. Internal control

-W
+I. System of internal controls 19

-Section C - Remuneration
+Cool tion C - Remuneration 22

-I. Level and structure of remuneration 21
+I. Level and structure of remuneration

-Section D - Relations with shareholders 25
+Sect tion D - Relations with shareholders 27

-I. Communication with shareholders
+I. Communication with shareholders 27

 II.
-The general meeting of shareholders

-II.
-The general meeting of shareholders 20
+The general meeting of shareholders 28

-The general principles of the Code
+The general principles of the Code 30

-1. Role and responsibilities of the board
+1. R ole and responsibilities of the board 30

-2. Size and composition of the board
+2. Si ize and composition of the board 30

-3. Role and profile of the chairman of the board
+3. R ole and profile of the chairman of the board 31

-4. Duties and conduct of board members
+4. D uties and conduct of board members 31

-5. Nomination of board members
+5. N omination of board members 31

-6. Functioning of the board
+6. F unctioning of the board 31

-7. Board evaluation
+7. B oard evaluation 31

-8. Internal control
+8. S ystem of internal controls 31

-9. Level and structure of remuneration
+9. L evel and structure of remuneration 32

-10. Communication with shareholders
+10. ( Communication with shareholders 32

-11. The general meeting of shareholders
+11. The general meeting of shareholders 32

-Annexes 31
+Ann exes 33

-Annex I: Exemptions for smaller listed companies
+Ann ex I: Exemptions for smaller listed companies 33

-Annex II: Guidelines for preparing the corporate governance stateme nt 33
+Ann ex II: Guidelines for preparing the corporate governance statement 35

-Annex III: Guidelines for the disclosure of board member's remunerat t ion 35
+Ann ex III: Guidelines for the disclosure of board member's remuneration 37

-Annex IV.
-Guidance on the internal control framework
+Ann ex IV.
+Guidance on the internal control framework 39

+ex V. List of special practices of the Code above and beyond those

+requ uired by law 39